SovereignCloudStack/k8s-cluster-api-provider/README.md

 * ``make create``

+This will create an appication credential, networks, security groups and a virtual machine which gets bootstrapped with an installation of a local kubernetes cluster (with kind), where the cluster API provider will be installed and which will provide the API server for the k8s CAPI.
+Depending on the numer of control nodes in your config (``environment-<yourcloud>.tfvars``), a testcluster will be created using k8s CAPI.
-After that you can connect to the management machine via ``make ssh``.
-The kubeconfig for the created cluster is named ``testcluster.yaml``.
+The VM will also get some tools deployed, so it is most convenient to log in to this management machine via ssh.
+You can do via ``make ssh``.
+The kubeconfig with admin power for the created cluster is named ``testcluster.yaml`` and can be handed out to users that should get administrative control over the cluster.

 ## Teardown